marcosandremsfilho/my-linux-setup/README.md

-# My Ubuntu Configurations
+# My Linux Configurations

-This repository was created to store the configurations I use on my Ubuntu PC, making it easier to restore and migrate to a new system or computer.
+This repository was created to store the configurations I use on my Linux kernel OS based PC, making it easier to restore and migrate to a new system or computer.
 If you want, feel free to clone this repository and use the configurations on your own setup!

 ## What You'll Find Here